uvicpraxis/spokenwebpedagogy/collection/odriscoll-listening.md

 communities that inspire and enable all people to reach their full potential.
 Accessibility Resources promotes an accessible, inclusive, and universally designed environment.
-For general information to register for services visit the Academic Accommodations webpage.
+For general information to register for services, visit the Academic Accommodations webpage.

 ## The Academic Success Centre: (1-80 SUB)